hyprwm/hyprcursor/docs/MAKING_THEMES.md

 # define_size = 64, anim4.png, 500
 ```

-Supported cursor image types are png and soon svg.
+Supported cursor image types are png and svg.

+If you are using an svg cursor, the size parameter will be ignored.

+Mixing png and svg cursor images in one shape will result in an error.